List of places not to take a woman on a first date is going viral

 LOS ANGELES (KTLA) — A list of “unacceptable” places to take a woman on a first date is circulating on social media and sparking some backlash.

-Los Angeles radio station Power 106 is one of several accounts that shared the viral list on X, formerly known as Twitter, this week.
+Los Angeles radio station Power 106 is one of several accounts that shared the viral list on X last week.
 It’s unclear who originally curated the list, but it notes that “several ladies reached out to help” come up with the locations featured.

 Many of the places listed are popular chain restaurants like Applebee’s, Chili’s, Olive Garden, Buffalo Wild Wings, Red Lobster, and the Cheesecake Factory.
 Other places include the movies, the gym, a bar, coffee or ice cream shops, a bowling alley, and sporting events.